Accenture/mercury-composable/guides/CHAPTER-4.md

 This task has the tag `execution=sequential`.

-In the following example, `sequential.two` will be executed when `sequential.one` finishes.
+In the following example, `sequential.two` will be executed after `sequential.one`.
 ```yaml
 tasks:
   - input: